Response to Latour I, Crisis, Production, and Closed Communication.

 More question and reflection – ‘What are some suspended activities that you would like to see not coming back?
 Describe why this activity seems to you to be noxious / superfluous / dangerous / incoherent and how its disappearance / putting on hold / substitution might render other activities that you prefer easier / more coherent.’[3]
 I am not sure I have the insight to say what we can do without yet.
 Feeling so close to the pandemic currently and being within the gears of the machine moving it makes it difficult to fully understand the implications.
 It feels like being in an already moving and working world of its own.
 The ‘coronavirus system’ is our life now, and we only function within it.
 Its power has shifted our attention and moved our pieces.
 We are required to adapt to it, to work with it and to govern it.
 Feelings of monotony, lack of freedom, lack of control, confinement, these are the feelings and words that come to mind.
 It is not right.
 Leisure is fine.
 Heaviness is not.
 We are without so much at this moment that there are more paths to thinking of things that we do need, especially from a non-materialistic point of view.

 You feel the ebb of production in the environment, and it is not necessarily for the better.
-This is referring to the environment of ideas and its power, not of material production.
+This is referring to the environment of ideas, not of material production.
 It is important to be productive in our communication forming connection.
 A problem from this crisis is a decrease in the quality of communication, from a creative standpoint.
 Currently, we hear and see the same phrases repeated over and over due to absence of overall information available.
 We receive most information from media outlets as these are one of the main sources of communication while we are distanced from one another.
 It is mind-numbing and propagandist.
 We have more creative possibilities in a system with hyper connectivity and communication, because there are more channels to consciousness.

 Creating is situational.
 Art is situational.
 It is most captivating when it happens in orbit, cyclically, and sequentially.
 Each movement feeds on the one before, or the ones around it, and it continuously changes.
 It requires a setting for us to deem it relevant, and to stir us into questioning our existence or to take action.
 The artist forms the structure of their own creative atmosphere.
 In the current moment, this structure is changing via the virus, and we must find ways to maintain our agency to have control of our art and of our own future.
 This becomes more difficult in an environment with less information due to reduced overall movement, and most notably in an environment with a dramatically sensed drop in movement.
 In our world, movement, or activity between people, is equivalent to power and provides force needed to progress.
 It also provides the agency to see by allowing for different positions in society and therefore perspectives.
 Stopping or interfering with movement is completely averse to decision making power of all people.
 ‘If we’re so oppressed, it’s because our movement’s being restricted.’[4]
 During this time, people may have more time to concentrate on skills of a craft.
 However, this means the authority of art is not felt as strongly.
 How do we avoid becoming spectators, and blind ones, when movement is blocked?